India national football team at the Olympics: Record

 India has played eight football matches at the Olympic Games, and managed one win, one draw, and lost in six of them.
 India scored ten goals in seven matches against five different teams and conceded twenty-seven goals in eight matches against six different teams.
 In 1948 and 1952, India was automatically qualified to play in the final tournament and for the 1956 Olympics, India was scheduled to play against Thailand in the qualification round, but both the teams got a bye as the Republic of China and the Philippines teams withdrew from the qualification round.

 For the 1960 Olympics, India was scheduled to play the first round of the qualification against Afghanistan.
 In the two-legged tie India won the away leg by 2−5 and in the home leg Afghanistan withdrew before the match.
 Eventually India moved to the second round where they defeated Indonesia in both legs and qualified for the Olympics.
 1960 Olympics would be India's last participation till date.
 From 1964 to 2012 India failed to qualify for the Olympics.
-From 2016 onwards the AFC U-23 Championship was considered to be the qualification tournament for the Asian teams, which India failed to progress from.
+From 2016 onwards the AFC U-23 Championship (AFC U-23 Asian Cup since 2022) was considered to be the qualification tournament for the Asian teams, which India failed to progress from.